Why choose Barcan+Kirby?

 As part of the trainee solicitor programme with Barcan+Kirby, trainees are expected to take responsibility for the arrangement and completion of the Professional Skills Course (PSC).
 The PSC is to be undertaken and completed prior to the end date of your training contract.

-Upon the successful completion of the two-year programme, the firm will assist with your application for admission to the roll of solicitors and hopes to place all trainees in a qualified role where possible.
+Upon the successful completion of the two-year programme, the firm will assist with your application for admission to the role of solicitors and hopes to place all trainees in a qualified role where possible.

 How to apply